-• An Individual who is already a Certificate Holder, or who can fulfill the same requirements of a Certificate Holder though it does not obtain a human Certificate, and when appropriate.

-who has been authorized by the Sponsoring Organization to be the PKI Sponsor for the Device.
+• An Individual who is already a Certificate Holder, or who can fulfill the same requirements of a Certificate Holder though it does not obtain a human Certificate, and when appropriate, who has been authorized by the Sponsoring Organization to be the PKI Sponsor for the Device.

-Additional checks and requirements for the Applicant for EV SSL Certificates Subjects are made in accordance with the CA/B Forum Extended Validation Guidelines, available in Annex B of the TrustID CP.
+- Additional checks and requirements for the Applicant for EV SSL Certificates Subjects are made in accordance with the CA/B Forum Extended Validation Guidelines, available in Annex B of the TrustID CP. - Likewise checks and verifications will be made for EV Code Signing Certificate applications based on the requirements within the CA/B Forum EV Code Signing Guidelines available in Annex C of the TrustID CP.